 What you see as a user on the front-end is a search tool that is similar to the one you might see on an e-commerce website with filters of speakers and books of the Bible.

 I don't do a lot of design work these days but this was my first approach to "designing in the browser".
 Breaking each site element (like site header/footer, heroes, image lockups, content block etc) into its own "thing" and then viewing that piece in the browser at different screen sizes until I'm happy.

 We use the excellent Tailwind CSS utility library for styling our "things".
 Tailwind allows us to keep our styles lean, our site fast - by not repeating styles - and enables us to tweak design elements without the risk of those style changes leaking to other elements of the site.

-Our pretty font is Canada Gibson in a variety of weights delivered by the Typekit web service.
+Our pretty font is Canada Gibson in a variety of weights delivered by the Adobe Fonts web service.

 Craft CMS runs out of an NGINX web server and MySQL database on Amazon Web Services.
 Our assets (images, video and audio) are delivered from another AWS service known as S3.